 As the technology of the internet develops, so do the types of collaboration that it enables.
-Ruth Catlow’s Time Is Speeding Up is an online video created in real time with the participation of visitors to the Screening Room, which is then authenticated using the anonymous, distributed network of the blockchain.
+Ruth Catlow’s Time Is Speeding Up is an online video created in real time – supported by the participation of visitors to the Screening Room at the Fair and authenticated using the anonymous, distributed network of the blockchain.

-Curated by Pryle Behrman, ‘Stranger Collaborations’ runs throughout London Art Fair in the Art Projects Screening Room on Gallery Level 1.
+Curated by Pryle Behrman, ‘Stranger Collaborations’ took place at London Art Fair 2017, in the Art Projects Screening Room on Gallery Level 1.